Find your dog

 Our adoption fee is $90 and can be paid in the form of a credit card (Visa, MasterCard, American Express or Discover Card) or cash.
 We do not accept checks.

-There will be a final series of innoculations at your expense which includes second distemper/booster shot, fecal exam, rabies vaccination, microchip, a heartworm test, first lyme's vaccine, canine influenz vaccine booster and post-operative pain meds.
-Pre-anesthetic blood work is strongly recommended.
+There will be a final series of innoculations at your expense which includes second distemper/booster shot, fecal exam, rabies vaccination, microchip and a heartworm test.
 These will be given at the same time as the spay/neuter and may be paid for at the animal hospital when you pick up your new dog.